Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: On the convergence of

-In this section, we build upon the work of \citet{bernstein2024oldoptimizernewnorm}, as they show that Muon's update (without accumulations) solves a steepest descent direction in a $\ell_2 \rightarrow \ell_2$ induced operator norm.
+In this section, we build upon the work of \citet{bernstein2024oldoptimizernewnorm}, as they show that Muon's update (without accumulation) solves a steepest descent direction in a $\ell_2 \rightarrow \ell_2$ induced operator norm.
 As a starting point, we define how the norm induced by our preconditioning differs from the original one.
 We show in \cref{supp:descent_proof} that preconditioning does not bias the overall optimization process.
-In \cref{ap:norm_interpret}, we give elements of interpretation about the meaning of AOL preconditioning for optimization.

-Following \cite{bernstein2024oldoptimizernewnorm} we have that steepest descent updates in alternative norms are defined as solutions to the following problem:
+Following \cite{bernstein2024oldoptimizernewnorm}, we formulate the steepest descent update using a penalized objective, which is equivalent to the constrained formulation for a specific step size $\eta$, i.e.:

 where $\langle \cdot , \cdot \rangle$ denotes the Frobenius inner product.
 For any matrix $M \in \mathbb{R}^{m \times n}$, and normed spaces $(\mathbb{R}^{d_\mathrm{in}}, \| \cdot \|_\alpha)$ and $(\mathbb{R}^{d_\mathrm{out}}, \| \cdot \|_\beta)$, the ``$\alpha$ to $\beta$'', we recall the induced operator norm as: